Table of Contents

 this would not have been the normal behavior of a real AGC,

-since the core memory of the AGC would have retained its
+since the core memory of the AGC would have retained its state

-appropriate default for a non-experienced user.
+default for a non-experienced user.

 - AGC "Restart program, preserving memory."
 This option